realmadou/toast/REPORT.md

 - Weight decay: 0.001

 The goal was to maintain consistency and focus on comparing methodologies rather than performing extensive hyperparameter tuning.

+### 3.7 Optimization

+The model was trained using the Adam optimizer with a learning rate of 0.001.
+Adam is an adaptive optimization algorithm that adjusts learning rates for each parameter based on gradient history.

+Compared to standard Stochastic Gradient Descent (SGD), Adam provides faster convergence and requires less manual tuning of hyperparameters.

+Early stopping was also applied as an optimization strategy to prevent overfitting and stop training at the optimal point.
 ## 5. Results

 | Model             | Train Accuracy | Validation Accuracy | Test Accuracy |